Leostx/APDS-9999_kernel_driver/README.md

 ### Direct Mode

-All settings that the sensor exposes via registers, the driver allows to configure them through sysfs.
+For all settings the sensor exposes via registers, the driver allows to configure them through sysfs.

 The following sections sections assumes the sensor is already initialized and the driver is loaded.
-See section [Installation](##Installation) for more details.
+See section [Installation](#installation) for more details.

 We are considering the sysfs directory now.
 For example `/sys/bus/iio/devices/iio:device0/`. `cd` into it to see the files we are talking about in this section.